-11. All complaints of sexual misconduct, discrimination, and/or harassment shall be presented to the Title IX Coordinator or Co-Coordinator for investigation and appropriate disposition.
-The Title IX Coordinator must always be informed by a Co-Coordinator of the receipt of a complaint.
+11. All complaints of sexual misconduct, discrimination, and/or harassment shall be presented to the Title IX Coordinator for investigation and appropriate disposition.

 12. Complaints involving sexual misconduct, discrimination, and/or harassment will be investigated by a qualified, sufficiently trained person appointed by the Title IX Coordinator (Investigator).
 The Investigator shall receive training that either (1) satisfies the requirements of Title IX of the Education Amendments of 1972 (20 U.S.C. § 1981), the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 U.S.C. § 1092(f)), and the federal regulations implementing those statutes, as amended, or (2) training developed and conducted by an approved training provider.